-Next, either grab the free wordlist here (use the alphabetical one, so you don’t run into order-related problems) and have your tutor translate it, or use one of my translated lists, and start making sentences with your tutor.
+Next, either grab the free word list here (use the alphabetical one, so you don’t run into order-related problems) and have your tutor translate it.
+Alternatively, use one of my translated lists and start making sentences with your tutor.

 Select the sentence and export it as an mp3:

 Tip: If you have a long string of sentences that link all of your words together, like the examples above for Earth – sky – up – moon – 1 – white – dot – star, only put ONE sentence at a time on your flashcards.
 Otherwise, it takes too long to listen.